mcnic16/sister-resin-craftsjune03/README.md

 As a customer I want to:
-1. Learn the background of the company.
+1. Learn the background of the company
 2. For the site to be user friendly and easy to navigate
 3. View a list of products
 4. View details of each product